cs3110/textbook/eff/exercises.md

 Create a hash table `tab` with `Hashtbl.create` whose initial size is 16.
-(You can safely ignore the optional argument to that function for this lab.)
+(You can safely ignore the optional argument to that function for now.)
 Add 31 bindings to it with `Hashtbl.add`.
 For example, you could add the numbers 1..31 as keys and the strings "1".."31" as their values.
 Use `Hashtbl.find` to look for keys that are in `tab`, as well as keys